Trump plans to pardon 'Scooter' Libby, former Cheney aide

 Libby was convicted of one count of obstruction, two counts of perjury and one count of lying to the FBI about how he learned Plame's identity and whom he told.
 Prosecutors said he learned about Plame from Cheney and others, discussed her name with reporters in 2003 and, fearing prosecution, made up a story to make those discussions seem innocuous.

-The trial revealed that top members of the Bush administration were eager to discredit Plame's husband, former Ambassador Joseph Wilson, who accused the administration of doctoring prewar intelligence on Iraq, the Associated Press reported at the time.
+The trial revealed that top members of the Bush administration were eager to discredit Plame's husband, former Ambassador Joseph Wilson, who accused the administration of doctoring prewar intelligence on Iraq.

+Libby said at the time that he told investigators his honest recollections and blamed any misstatements on a faulty memory.
+He was acquitted of one count of lying to the FBI about his conversation with Time magazine reporter Matthew Cooper.

 When Bush commuted Libby’s 2 ½-year prison sentence, the then-president noted in a statement that "neither Mr. Libby nor anyone else has been charged with violating the Intelligence Identities Protection Act or the Espionage Act, which were the original subjects of the investigation.”